Ganglion cyst: Causes

 The exact cause is unknown.
 The most commonly accepted probable cause of ganglion cysts is the herniation hypothesis, by which they are thought to occur as an out-pouching or distention of a weakened portion of a joint capsule or tendon sheath.
 This description is based on the observations that the cysts occur close to tendons and joints.
 The microscopic anatomy of the cyst resembles that of tenosynovial tissue.
 The fluid is similar in composition to synovial fluid.
 Dye injected into the joint frequently ends up in the cyst.
 Dye injected into the cyst rarely enters the joint, however, which has been attributed to the apparent formation of an effective and one-way "check valve", allowing fluid out of the joint, but not back in.

 In synovials, post-traumatic degeneration of connective tissue and inflammation have been considered as causes.
 Other possible mechanisms for the development of ganglion cysts include repeated mechanical stress, facet arthrosis, myxoid degeneration of periarticular fibrous tissues and liquefaction with chronic damage, increased production of hyaluronic acid by fibroblasts, and a proliferation of mesenchymal cells.

 Diagnosis

 Ganglion cyst of the hand with multiple cystic chambers containing glairy material - the walls are composed of bland fibrous tissue with no specialized lining.

-Ganglion cysts are diagnosed easily, as they are visible and pliable to touch.
+Normal sized Ganglion cysts are usually diagnosed easily, as they are easily visible and pliable to touch.

-Ultrasonography (US) may be used to increase diagnostic confidence in clinically suspected lesions or to view smaller "occult" cysts as a cause of dorsal wrist pain with forceful extension.
+For Ganglion cysts Medical imaging may be used to increase diagnostic confidence in clinically suspected lesions or to view smaller "occult" cysts as a cause of dorsal wrist pain with forceful extension.